sithu-khant/ztm-extension/README.md

 * [ ] Dark mode in all Zero To Mastery pages (not just in lecture page)
 * [ ] Keep the lecture video resolution the same
 * [ ] To keep the favourite courses at top
+* [ ] Showing total amount of time in each section

 ## Versions